-If the Vice-President determines that this policy was violated, he or she shall determine a disciplinary action that is appropriate for the severity of the conduct.
-The Vice President shall inform the individual bringing the complaint, accused individual and the appropriate dean or department head of his or her decision, and shall attach a copy of the final statement of final statement of findings.
-Copies of the vice-president's letter, the attached statement of findings, and relevant documents shall also be sent to the Affirmative Action Officer.
+If the Vice President determines that this policy was violated, he or she shall determine a disciplinary action that is appropriate for the severity of the conduct.
+The Vice President shall inform the individual bringing the complaint, accused individual and the appropriate dean or department head of his or her decision, and shall attach a copy of the final statement of findings.
+Copies of the Vice President's letter, the attached statement of findings, and relevant documents shall also be sent to the Affirmative Action Officer.